More injury woe for Liverpool as Milner limps out of Leicester City clash | Goal.com

 Joe Gomez is also out for the long-term and hasn't featured since the 1-1 draw with Manchester City in November, and another central defender, Joel Matip, is unlikely to return before the end of the current season.

-Versatile midfielder Fabinho, who has been filling in at centre-back at times this season, was also ruled out of the Leicester City clash, with January signing from Presten Ben Davies another who is unavailable.
+Versatile midfielder Fabinho, who has been filling in at centre-back at times this season, was also ruled out of the Leicester clash, with January signing from Preston Ben Davies another who is unavailable.

 Naby Keita, meanwhile, is out with a hamstring issue and although he is closing in on a return, he wasn't deemed fit enough to make the matchday squad at the King Power Stadium.